Andrey Krisanov

 -p '{"spec":{"template":{"spec":{"runtimeClassName":"nvidia"}}}}'

-Restart pod:
+Restart the plugin pod:

 kubectl delete pod -n kube-system -l name=nvidia-device-plugin-ds